nicomagnet/starter-hugo-academic/content/authors/admin/_index.md

 last_name: MAGNE TANG

 # Status emoji
-status: Open to offers
+status: "Open to offers"
-  icon: ☕️
+icon: "☕️"

 # Is this the primary user of the site?
 superuser: true